Recreation, Tourism and Events

 Computer Skills Competency

 All undergraduates at Florida State University must demonstrate basic computer skills competency prior to graduation.
 As necessary computer skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in recreation, tourism and events satisfy this requirement by earning a grade of "C–" or higher in CGS 2060 or CGS 2100 or equivalent.
+LEI 4864 is also approved to satisfy this requirement by earning a grade of "C" or higher.

 State of Florida Common Program Prerequisites